Rajit Seahra, AMD

 Milind Mahajan, Intel

 Achieving predictable convergence for RTL2GDS design is heavily dependent on design input collaterals quality and is susceptible to changes in RTL, floorplan, stdcell/EBB libraries, design constraints etc. This problem gets harder for designing multi-million instance SOC/IPs being developed on leading process nodes and includes new SOC/IP architectures where changes in RTL, floorplan are large and constant.
-Using ML/AI based design optimization through DSO.ai, we can simplify optimization of key metrics and explore various tradeoffs.
-DSO.ai works in conjunction with APR implementation tools like Fusion Compiler and provides all necessary capabilities to permute various tool options, design constraints, design specific optimization strategy/recipe variations and learn from each APR run to predict and optimize the settings for achieving target PPA goals.
-With targeted use-model of DSO.ai based PPA optimization, we demonstrated better PPA on top of best engineer optimized convergence recipe on few critical designs in our SOC.
+Using ML/AI based design optimization through AI, we can simplify optimization of key metrics and explore various tradeoffs.
+Synopsys’ AI solution works in conjunction with APR implementation tools and provides all necessary capabilities to permute various tool options, design constraints, design specific optimization strategy/recipe variations and learn from each APR run to predict and optimize the settings for achieving target PPA goals.
+With targeted use-model of AI based PPA optimization, we demonstrated better PPA on top of best engineer optimized convergence recipe on few critical designs in our SOC.
 In this presentation, we discuss our case study of scaling up the PPA optimization use model to multiple designs adding up to more than half of the SOC and demonstrating larger PPA benefit at full SOC level.
-We also discuss new features and use models with DSO.ai to help with scalability for PPA optimization across multiple designs.
+We also discuss new features and use models with Synopsys’ AI solution to help with scalability for PPA optimization across multiple designs.

 Tusharkant Mishra, Associate Technical Director, Samsung India